-New development that generate a significant amount of traffic will be expected to assess the impact of traffic generated by the proposals and include appropriate and proportionate measures to mitigate any significant impacts on road safety, pedestrians, safe road crossings, cyclists, parking and congestion within Swanton Morley.
+They will also be expected to assess the potential impact of this traffic and include appropriate and proportionate measures to mitigate any negative impacts on road safety, pedestrians, safe road crossings, cyclists, parking and congestion within Swanton Morley.

-- 6.220.
-Contributes and supports Swanton Morley Neighbourhood Plan Objectives (c), (f) and (i). - 6.221.
+- 6.268.
+Contributes and supports Swanton Morley Neighbourhood Plan Objectives (c), (f) and (i). - 6.269.
 Example of traffic calming measures in other parishes.